johannschopplich/nuxt-vitalizer/README.md

   disablePrefetchLinks?: boolean | 'dynamicImports'

   /**
-   * Whether to remove the render-blocking `entry.<hash>.css` stylesheet from the HTML.
-Especially useful when styles are inlined during SSR rendering.
+   * Whether to remove the render-blocking stylesheets from the HTML.
+This only makes sense if styles are inlined during SSR rendering.
+To only prevent the `entry.<hash>.css` stylesheet from being rendered, set to `entry`.
+If set to `true`, all stylesheet links will not be rendered.
    *
    * @remarks
    * This requires to have the Nuxt `inlineStyles` feature enabled.
 Make sure to test your application after enabling this option.
    *
    * @default false
    */
-  disableEntryStylesheet?: boolean
+  disableStylesheets?: boolean | 'entry'

   /**
    * Options for the `DelayHydration` component.